Adding Web Spreadsheet Workbooks Components to Canvas

 You can only execute the macro of a form element if the macro is in the same workbook as the Canvas.
 Executing the macros of form elements from other workbooks is not currently supported.

-To add Web spreadsheet cell contents to a Canvas, for example, an intricate KPI layout, you must first define the area using a frame.
-Frames (or a named range with the context set to a specific worksheet) enable you to mark an area of a worksheet that can cover multiple cells and Worksheet elements.
-Frames you have added to your spreadsheet will be listed in the Canvas Worksheet elements list.
+To add Web Spreadsheet cell contents to a Canvas, for example, an intricate KPI layout, you must first define the area using a frame.
+Frames (or a named range with its scope set to a specific worksheet) enable you to mark an area of a worksheet that can cover multiple cells and worksheet elements.
+Frames you have added to your spreadsheet will be listed in the Canvas worksheet elements list.

 To add a frame to your spreadsheet, choose the content you want to add and then click on frame in the Insert menu of the Jedox ribbon.